hippylib/hippylib2muq/paper/paper.md

 (possibly) large-scale and complex forward models governed by differential equations.
-In addition, the posterior distribution has a complex structure stemming from the presence of possibly nonlinear forward models and heterogeneous sources of data (e.g., [@Bui-ThanhGhattasMartinEtAl13], [@PetraMartinStadlerEtAl14]).
+In addition, the posterior distribution has a complex structure stemming from the presence of possibly nonlinear forward models and heterogeneous sources of data (see for instance [@Bui-ThanhGhattasMartinEtAl13], [@PetraMartinStadlerEtAl14]).

 Our objective is to create a robust and scalable software framework to